Categories

 If your server shows "Starting" then immediately goes back to "Offline", work through these checks in order.

 The most important step.
-Go to the **Console** tab and read the error message.
-The error tells you exactly what is wrong.
-Common errors and their meanings:
+Go to the Console tab and read the error message.
+Look for lines containing ERROR, FATAL, or a Java stack trace.
+The error tells you what went wrong.

-- **"Unable to access jarfile server.jar"** — The server file is missing.
-Go to Settings → Reinstall, or use the Version Changer to re-download it
+- "Unable to access jarfile server.jar" — The server file is missing.
+Go to Settings → Reinstall (back up first), or use the Version Changer to re-download it

-- **"EULA not accepted"** — Open in the Files tab and change to
+- "EULA not accepted" — Check the Startup tab and set the EULA variable to

-- **"Failed to bind to port"** — Another process is using the port, or the port is misconfigured.
-Try restarting the server.
+- "Failed to bind to port" — Another process is using the port, or the port is misconfigured.
+Try restarting.
 If it persists, contact support

-- **"Mod/plugin error" or stack trace mentioning a specific mod** — A mod or plugin is crashing the server.
+- A mod or plugin name in the error — That specific mod/plugin is crashing the server.
 See Step 3

 - If you recently changed versions, ensure your mods and plugins are compatible with the new version

-- When in doubt, try setting the version to **latest** and reinstalling
+- When in doubt, set the version to latest and reinstall

-- If it starts, the removed file was the problem.
+- If it starts, that file was the problem.
 Check for a compatible version or alternative

-- If it still doesn't start, continue removing recent additions one by one
+- If it still does not start, continue removing recent additions one by one

-- Remove mods and plugins you don't need to free up resources
+- Remove mods and plugins you do not need to free up resources

 - Review your configuration — large view distances, excessive entity spawning, and chunk loaders consume significant resources

-- Only consider upgrading your plan if you've already cleaned up your configuration and the issue persists
+- Only consider upgrading your plan if you have already cleaned up your configuration and the issue persists

 - Go to the Backups tab